Definition of Mixed-Use Building

 First things first, what is a mixed-use building?

 Essentially, a mixed-use building is one that provides more than one purpose or use in the same structure or building development.
-Many buildings only have one purpose, but a mixed-use building is able to combine different components such as office, residential, or retail uses.
-A great example of a mixed-use building is one that has apparel shops and a grocery store on the ground floor and apartments or condos located on the upper floors.
+Many buildings only have one purpose, but multipurpose buildings are able to combine different components such as office, residential, or retail uses.
+A great example is one that has apparel shops and a grocery store on the ground floor and apartments or condos located on the upper floors.

 Advantages of Mixed-Use Buildings